Kidswatter/Kidsybot/FAQ.md

 You probably installed python wrong.
 See: http://stackoverflow.com/questions/23708898/pip-is-not-recognized-as-an-internal-or-external-command

 ## I'm getting this error! http://puu.sh/m6hkf/40eec0910c.png
-The bot needs permission to delete messages.
+The bot needs permission to delete messages other than its own.
 An option to toggle this behavior will be added in the future.

 ## What is my (Owner)ID?
 Mention yourself, but but a backslash before it, like so: `\@mynamehere`.
 Alternatively, just type !id in the help server.
 The link is in the readme.